 Now… let’s picture the beating your speakers and your ears would have to endure if we were to leave the stereo volume up where our friend was enjoying Ludwig Van and throw on “Who Let the Dogs Out?”…”Whoa!
 Who blew the woofers out?”

-In conclusion, the blasting master would likely make us turn our stereo volumes down; it’s dynamic ratio would be pretty much linear and it’s constant peaking would become fatiguing very quickly over time.
+In conclusion, the blasting master would likely make us run to turn our stereo volume down; its dynamic ratio would be pretty much linear and it’s constant peaking would become fatiguing over time.
 “But on the noisy dance floor it rocks!”

 So let’s consider the material.